colts70/The-Sematic-Stack/README.md

 This protocol represents a significant structural evolution for the web, moving from unstructured content that machines must guess at, to a deterministic semantic layer that domain owners control.

-It is a finished protocol proposal that meets the same maturity bar as things like:

-robots.txt

-ads.txt

-security.txt

-/.well-known/* conventions

-Those all started exactly like this: small, precise, permissionless, adopted before standardized.

 By placing the "source of truth" for meaning at the /.well-known/stack endpoint, HESS effectively creates a pre-flight check for AI agents.